Archival Collections at the Library

 Papers of Frances Wright Saunders: 4 linear feet.
 These papers contain research notes compiled by Mrs. Saunders in preparation for a biography of Ellen Axson Wilson.
 These notes give useful information about the president's first wife and how she helped shape Wilson's life and career.

 Jessie Wilson Sayre Papers from Princeton University: 1 linear foot (1886-1931).
 Courtesy of the Seeley G. Mudd Manuscript Library, this collection consists primarily of letters to and from Woodrow Wilson's second daughter, Jessie, between the years 1886-1931, that provide rare glimpses into the Wilson family's private life.
 Correspondents include: Woodrow Wilson, Ellen Axson Wilson, Margaret A. Wilson, Elenaor Wilson McAdoo, Stockton Axson and Edward W. Axson.
-Available in the eLibrary.

 Edward D. Shoor Collection: 1 linear foot: (1917-1919).
 This collection includes fascinating photographs and related documents from Edward D. Shoor's military service in World War I, including his service as driver for Woodrow Wilson's presidential party during battlefield tours and a trip to Belgium.
 Many unpublished photographs show the president's tours to the scenes of American bravery, demolishing the claims that Wilson did not adequately pay tribute to the sacrifice of the American Expeditionary Force.
-Available in the eLibrary.

 Papers of Mrs. Herbert McKelden Smith: 1 linear foot (1933-74).
 Mrs. Smith was President of the Woodrow Wilson Birthplace Foundation for many years, and her correspondence includes letters to and from Wilson relatives and other notables.

 Benjamin Strong, Jr. Papers from the N.Y.
 Federal Reserve Bank: 2 linear feet.
 (1907-1927, two letters from 1942).
 Benjamin Strong Jr. was appointed first governor of the Federal Reserve Bank of New York upon its formation in 1914.
 The papers consist of letters between Strong and various Wilson-era cabinet officials, such as Treasury Secretaries William G. McAdoo and Carter Glass, Secretaries of State William Jennings Bryan and Robert Lansing, and Secretary of the Navy Josephus Daniels.
 The papers also contain documents relating to the formation of the Federal Reserve Bank, and the Liberty Loan campaigns during the First World War.
-Available in the eLibrary.

 The Marie and Ashley Turnbull Collection: 5 linear feet.
 (1898-1902).
 Papers of James Hugh Moffatt who attended Princeton University from 1896-1900 while Woodrow Wilson served on the Princeton faculty.
 This collection includes correspondence with Wilson and other material about Princeton sports and literary history.
-Selection of letters available in the eLibrary.

 University of California, Santa Barbara Wilson-McAdoo Collection: 1 linear foot.
 (1890-1924).
 Courtesy of the University of California at Santa Barbara, the Wilson-McAdoo collection contains primarily the personal papers of Eleanor Wilson McAdoo, Woodrow Wilson's youngest daughter.
 There is correspondence between Eleanor and her sisters, Margaret and Jessie, and her parents, Woodrow and Ellen Wilson, some dating from Ellen Wilson's trip to Italy in 1904.
 Photographs in the collection include Eleanor at various stages of her life and Woodrow Wilson.
-Available in the eLibrary.

 University of Virginia Woodrow Wilson Letters: 1 linear foot.
 (1896-1922).
 Courtesy of the University of Virginia Special Collections Library, this collection contains a series of letters from Wilson to his long-time friend Richard Heath Dabney, a UVa professor of history.
-Available in the eLibrary.

 Edith Bolling Wilson Papers: .5 linear foot.
 (1924-1961).
 Correspondence from Woodrow Wilson's widow, much of it pertaining to her efforts to preserve his legacy.